 - Consistently managing overnight use within Desolation Wilderness, including use of quota system.

-- Permit holders are limited to a maximum of 2 nights in the Wilderness while traveling on the TRT/Pacific Crest Trail (PCT) corridor.
+- Permit holders are limited to a maximum of 2 nights in the Wilderness while traveling on the PCT/TRT corridor.

-- Permit holders must camp within 300 feet of the TRT/PCT corridor.
+- Permit holders must camp within 300 feet of the PCT/TRT corridor.

-- Camping in Zone 33, near Lake Aloha, is prohibited.
+- Camping in Zone 33, Lake Aloha, is prohibited.

 Campfire Permits

-- The state of Nevada does not issue its own campfire permits, but does require individuals to carry a California Campfire Permit in the Nevada backcountry on the TRT.
+- Nevada does not issue its own permits, but you must carry a California Campfire Permit when using permitted stoves in the Nevada backcountry.